Reference ROM Specification

 - Poll on Caliptra

-FLOW_STATUSregisters for Caliptra to deassert the Ready for Fuses state. - Handle device ownership transfer.
+FLOW_STATUSregisters for Caliptra to deassert the Ready for Fuses state. - Handle device ownership transfer, if applicable.

 - Send the